Privacy Policy

 We may collect PII from Users in a variety of ways, including, but not limited to, when Users visit our site, fill out a form, respond to a survey, and in connection with other activities, services, features or resources we make available on our Site or outside or the Site.
 By way of example, Users may be asked for, as appropriate, name, email address, mailing address, phone number.
 We will collect PII from Users only if they voluntarily submit such information to us through the Site or otherwise.
 Users can always refuse to supply PII, except that it may prevent them from engaging in certain Site related activities or obtaining services from Inbox Monster for which it is necessary to first obtain such information.

-Web Browser Cookies, Pixels, and Other Tracking
+Web Browser Cookies, Pixels, and Tracking Technologies

 Our Site may use “Cookies” to enhance User experience.
 A User’s web browser places cookies on their hard drive for record-keeping purposes and sometimes to track information about them.
 This type of information is collected to make the Site more useful to you and to tailor the experience with us to meet your special interests and needs.
 A User may choose to set their web browser to refuse cookies, or to alert you when cookies are being sent.
 If they do so, note that some parts of the Site may not function properly.